Contact Sussex Damp Experts Now to Speak With an Expert.

 We provide highly customised, competent, dependable damp proofing and dry rot treatment and repair services to homes, local authorities, small businesses, and commercial properties.
 Call us today at 01273 257 765 to speak with a member of our helpful team about your needs.

-As members of the Property Care Association and Trust Mark, we guarantee our specialist technicians have the skills, qualifications, craftsmanship and rot treatments’ expertise to offer an effective solution to your dry rot problem.
+As members of Trust Mark, we guarantee our specialist technicians have the skills, qualifications, craftsmanship and rot treatments’ expertise to offer an effective solution to your dry rot problem.

 Max and his team have been at our property all week and I really can’t thank them enough for the fantastic job they’ve done on plastering both our walls and ceilings.
 They have literally transformed the appearance of our house!
 Not only has Ma…